ashafer01/laurelin/docs/user_docs.rst

 Please feel free to open a github ticket if you spot anything else missing, or have any thoughts regarding naming, default settings, etc.

 Walkthrough
 -----------

 Navigating
 ^^^^^^^^^^

 Just about everything you need for routine user tasks is available in the :mod:`laurelin.ldap` package.
-You should not need to get into the sub-modules below this unless you are defining controls, extensions, schema, or validators, or if you are viewing the source.
+:mod:`laurelin.ldap.exceptions` contains all exception definitions which you may need to import to catch, but even some common ones are included in :mod:`laurelin.ldap`.
+Beyond that, you should not need to get into the sub-modules unless you are defining controls, extensions, schema, or validators.

 :doc:`/built_in_extensions` are stored in the :mod:`laurelin.extensions` package.

 Getting Started
 ^^^^^^^^^^^^^^^